omahs/ksnip/README.md

 # Contribution
 Any contribution is welcome, be it code, translations or other things.
 Currently, we need:
 * Developers for writing code and fixing bugs for linux, windows and macOS.
-We have **only one developer** and the feature requests and bugs are pilling up.
+We have **only one developer** and the feature requests and bugs are piling up.
 * Testers for testing releases on different OS and Distros.
 * Docu writers, there are a lot of features that the casual users don't know about.
 * Bug reporting, Please report any bugs or feature requests related to the annotation editor on the [kImageAnnotator](https://github.com/ksnip/kImageAnnotator/issues) GitHub page under the "Issue" section.